newfies-dialer/newfies-dialer/docs/source/user-guide-doc/overview.rst

 focused on real-time operations and task call distributions to clustered brokers and workers.

-Newfies-Dialer is a computerized system that automatically dials group of telephone numbers for connection to assigned campaigns.
+Newfies-Dialer is a computerised system that automatically dials a group of telephone numbers for connection to assigned campaigns.

 **Features**